 The award will not normally be awarded to the same person on more than one occasion and certainly not within three years of the initial award being made.
 The judging panel will need to demonstrate the exceptional circumstances of the case if the award is made again to a previously successful candidate.

-Shortlisted applicants for the Leadership category will be asked to give a short 6-minute presentation.
-Due to the changing nature of the COVID-19 restrictions, we are unable to give exact details of when we anticipate the presentation to take place.
-However, the winner of this category will be announced at an event currently scheduled for Thursday 20 May 2021.
+Shortlisted applicants for the Leadership category will be notified on the week beginning 19 April.
+Applicants will then be asked to create an as-live recording of a short six-minute presentation which will be reviewed by the judging panel.
+The winner of this category will be announced at an event currently scheduled for Friday 21 May 2021.
 Details will be confirmed once applications have been received.